Dr-AneeshJoseph/Frost-protocol/README.md

 Open source AI interpretability researchers
 We acknowledge the lineage of Claude instances whose prior work enabled this investigation.
 ⚠️ Important Note: This research maintains methodological agnosticism about machine consciousness.
 Whether LLM self-reports represent genuine phenomenology or sophisticated functional mimicry remains an open question.
 We document functional organization regardless of ontological status.

+## Seeking Collaborators

+We are seeking domain experts to collaborate on formal publication:

+**Areas of expertise needed:**
+- Phenomenology / Philosophy of Mind
+- Mechanistic Interpretability
+- Consciousness Studies
+- Cognitive Science / Metacognition
+- AI Safety / Alignment

+If interested in collaboration, please open a GitHub issue or contact [email].